snowan/AI-trending-topics-crawler-and-publisher/PRDs/AI-trending-topics-crawler-and-publisher-refined.md

 Build a fully automated agent that:
 1. Crawls the top 10 trending topics about AI from X.com (Twitter) daily, categorized into distinct areas such as AI Prompts, AI Agents/MCP Servers, AI Models, and AI Resources.
 2. **Only includes posts (tweets) as sources if they have more than 500 likes or more than 20 retweets.**
+3. **Fetches trending GitHub repositories for each AI category and includes them as "resources" in the newsletter.**
-3. Summarizes each topic with a concise, human-readable title and links to all relevant sources.
+4. Summarizes each topic with a concise, human-readable title and links to all relevant sources.
-4. Outputs the results in both structured JSON and Markdown formats, organized by category.
+5. Outputs the results in both structured JSON and Markdown formats, organized by category.
-5. Saves the summarized content in a new folder called `AI-newsletter`, with each day's data saved as a new file named `<date>-ai-newsletter.md` (e.g., `2025-05-13-ai-newsletter.md`).
+6. Saves the summarized content in a new folder called `AI-newsletter`, with each day's data saved as a new file named `<date>-ai-newsletter.md` (e.g., `2025-05-13-ai-newsletter.md`).
-6. Commits and pushes the changes to the repository automatically.
+7. Commits and pushes the changes to the repository automatically.

 ---

 ### Problem Statement

-The rapid pace and volume of AI-related discussions on X.com make it difficult to stay current, especially across different subdomains of AI.
-There is a need for an automated, reliable, and concise system to aggregate, categorize, summarize, and archive trending AI topics for easy reference and sharing.
+The rapid pace and volume of AI-related discussions and open-source development make it difficult to stay current, especially across different subdomains of AI.
+There is a need for an automated, reliable, and concise system to aggregate, categorize, summarize, and archive trending AI topics and resources for easy reference and sharing.

 ---